Super Nintendo Entertainment System: 32-bit era and beyond

-Nintendo ceased production of the Super NES in North America in 1999, about two years after releasing Kirby's Dream Land 3 (its final second-party game in the US) on November 27, 1997, and one year after releasing Frogger (its final third-party game in the US) in 1998.
+Nintendo ceased production of the SNES in North America in 1999, about two years after releasing Kirby's Dream Land 3 (its final second-party game in the US) on November 27, 1997, and one year after releasing Frogger (its final third-party game in the US) in 1998.
 In Japan, Nintendo continued production of both the Family Computer and the Super Famicom until September 25, 2003, and new games were produced until the year 2000, ending with the release of Metal Slader Glory Director's Cut on November 29, 2000.

-Many popular Super NES games were ported to the Game Boy Advance, which has similar video capabilities.
-In 2005, Nintendo announced that Super NES games would be made available for download via the Wii's Virtual Console service.
+Many popular SNES games were ported to the Game Boy Advance, which has similar video capabilities.
+In 2005, Nintendo announced that SNES games would be made available for download via the Wii's Virtual Console service.
 On October 31, 2007, Nintendo Co., Ltd. announced that it would no longer repair Family Computer or Super Famicom systems due to an increasing shortage of the necessary parts.
-On March 3, 2016, Nintendo Co., Ltd. announced that it would bring Super NES games to the New Nintendo 3DS and New Nintendo 3DS XL (and later the New Nintendo 2DS XL) via its eShop download service.
-At the Nintendo Direct event on September 4, 2019, Nintendo announced that it would be bringing select Super NES games to the Nintendo Switch Online classic games library, later renamed Nintendo Classics.
+On March 3, 2016, Nintendo Co., Ltd. announced that it would bring SNES games to the New Nintendo 3DS and New Nintendo 3DS XL (and later the New Nintendo 2DS XL) via its eShop download service.
+At the Nintendo Direct event on September 4, 2019, Nintendo announced that it would be bringing select SNES games to the Nintendo Switch Online classic games library, later renamed Nintendo Classics.